Why The Personnel Security Program Protects National Security (And What Happens If It Fails)

 Real-World Consequences

 The case of Chelsea Manning (then Bradley Manning) showed how access to sensitive databases without adequate monitoring can lead to massive leaks of classified material.
-Consider this: the Robert Hanssen espionage case demonstrated how someone with deep access to FBI intelligence operations could spy for decades before being caught.
+The Robert Hanssen espionage case demonstrated how someone with deep access to FBI intelligence operations could spy for decades before being caught.
 More recent incidents involving cleared contractors have exposed gaps in how employees are monitored after they get their clearances.

 The Insider Threat Is Growing